 \section{Introduction}

-A singular foliation on a manifold $M$ is typically defined by a submodule of vector fields of $\mathfrak X(M)$ that is closed under the Lie bracket and locally finitely generated.
-More precisely, as in \cite{LLL}, we unify \cite{Hermann,Cerveau,AS,AndroulidakisZambon, Debord,LLS} in smooth differential geometry and \cite{zbMATH03423310,Ali-Sinan} in holomorphic differential geometry by defining a singular foliation on a smooth, complex, algebraic, or real analytic manifold $M$, with sheaf of functions $\mathcal O$, to be a subsheaf $\mathcal F \colon U\longrightarrow\mathcal F(U )$ of the sheaf of vector fields $\mathfrak X$, which is closed under the Lie bracket and locally finitely generated as an $\mathcal O$-module.
+As in \cite{Hermann,Cerveau,AS,AndroulidakisZambon, Debord,LLS} in smooth differential geometry or \cite{zbMATH03423310,Ali-Sinan} in holomorphic differential geometry, we define a singular foliation on a smooth, complex, or real analytic manifold $M$, with sheaf of functions $\mathcal O$, to be a subsheaf $\mathcal F \colon U\longrightarrow\mathcal F(U )$ of the sheaf of vector fields $\mathfrak X$, which is closed under the Lie bracket and locally finitely generated as an $\mathcal O$-module, see \cite{LLL1} for a modern introduction.
 By Hermann's theorem \cite{Hermann}, this is enough to induce a partition of the manifold $M$ into {immersed} submanifolds of possibly different dimensions, called \emph{leaves} of the singular foliation.
 Singular foliations generalize the notion of regular foliations by allowing leaves with possibly different dimensions.
 They appear for instance as orbits of Lie group actions, or, more generally, as the orbits of a Lie groupoid.
-For instance, in Poisson geometry, we encounter a particularly intricate class of singular foliations known as “the symplectic leaves of a Poisson structure”, e.g., see \cite{LPV,CFM} which are, under some assumption \cite{Weinstein,Cattaneo-Felder,Crainic-Fernandes}, the orbits of a symplectic groupoid.
-We refer to \cite[\S I.4]{LLL} for a detailed list of examples.
+For instance, in Poisson geometry, we encounter a particularly intricate class of singular foliations known as “the symplectic leaves of a Poisson structure”, e.g., see \cite{LPV,CFM} which, under some assumption \cite{Weinstein,Cattaneo-Felder,Crainic-Fernandes}, are the orbits of a symplectic groupoid.
+We refer to \cite[\S 4]{LLL1} for a detailed list of examples.
 In contrast to regular foliations, it is an open question whether a singular foliation can be derived from a Lie groupoid or the image of the anchor map of a Lie algebroid as in the examples above.
 This paper is part of a long series of efforts aimed at understanding the following question